bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 The Business Logic Processor is where all of the sequential transactions and order matching is processed.
 It is a single thread that is able to process millions of orders per second.
-This architecture is readily ported to the realm of cryptocurrencies and block chain designs.
+This architecture is readily ported to the realm of cryptocurrencies and blockchain designs.

 The role of the Input Disruptor is to gather orders from users from many different sources and assign them a deterministic order.
 After assigning them an order they are replicated, logged, and broadcast to many redundant